Monday, December 28, 2009

 And I love it when I have a really great win on eBay.
 I wanted just the beds in this auction, but of course you can't tell the seller, "I want to bid on just the beds, please!"
 Evidently not many buyers were interested, because I won this entire set for $42US!
 (And right after I won this set, a dear friend sold just 2 of the larger scale blue chairs for $44US.)

-Several of the pieces in this set are marked Made in Germany US Zone; so that would date them back to at least the 1950's, right?
+Several of the pieces in this set are marked Made in Germany US Zone; so that would date them back to before 1957.
 They have a lovely patina, mainly because the varnish has started to yellow.
 One blue chest is missing a drawer, but I will make that an open shelf....on my list that keeps growing!

 I didn't realize until they arrived that they were the smaller 1:16 scale, so I couldn't use them with my other Dora Kuhn furniture.
 I placed them in a Keystone of Boston dollhouse from the late 1930s and liked the look...so here they will stay.